 - The letters from the Post Office that exonerate Kris are sent purely because the workers are lazy and want to get them off their hands.
 This "evidence" is accepted because the judge doesn't want to be made a fool of.

-- These are the same acts of enlightened self-interest that get the lady what she wants in The Song Of Bernadette.
-The civil authorities don't believe the lady exists, but it becomes politically or personally inconvenient for them to deny her requests.
+- These are the same acts of enlightened self-interest that get the lady what she wants in The Song of Bernadette.
+The civil authorities don't believe for a minute that the lady exists, but it becomes politically or personally inconvenient for them to deny her requests, or works to their advantage if they grant them.

 - In the end, Susan's Dream Home is "For Sale," and Kris knows where to send them.
 The owners are mysteriously missing.
 So, either he is Santa Claus and brought the house into existence—or he's a wack-job and he murdered the owners so that the girl he's obsessed with associates him with a happy event.
 Or he could have had access to the real-estate classifieds while in Bellevue awaiting trial.